dilneiss/from_brazil_dilnei/index.md

 * Process performance optimization

 #### Backend Developer - Climba Commerce 01/2012 - 06/2021
+I started here as a Junior programmer.
+Skills used all the time here: PHP, Slim Framework, Mysql, Redis, Docker, RabbitMQ, REST, Bootstrap, Angular, Javascript, SCSS, AWS, Cloudflare.
+Initially Climba was a software factory, where it developed websites, systems and ecommerce.
+Later we stopped with websites and systems, and turned into a unique product, which would be a SASS ecommerce platform, hosted on AWS.
+Inside, I participated in all existing products until 06/2021, where some of them would be:
 * Payment gateway API integrations
 * Carrier API integrations
 * Integrations with Marketplaces and Hubs